astronomer/astro-docs/ac/next/install-vm.md

 - The database is compatible with Airflow as described in Prerequisites.
 - A user named `airflow` has ownership access to the database.

-When you specify the `AIRFLOW__CORE__SQL_ALCHEMY_CONN` environment variable in step 2F, replace the connection URL with the appropriate URL for your database.
+When you specify the `AIRFLOW__CORE__SQL_ALCHEMY_CONN` environment variable in step 2F, replace the connection string with one that corresponds to your database.

 ## Step 2: Configure Each Machine in Your System